varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    While the ``vcl_deliver`` function is simple, it is also very useful for modifying the output of Varnish.
-If you need to remove or add a header that isn't supposed to be stored in the cache, ``vcl_deliver`` is the place to do it.
+If you need to remove a header, or add one that isn't supposed to be stored in the cache, ``vcl_deliver`` is the place to do it.

    The main building blocks of ``vcl_deliver`` are: